 We combine four categories-police protection, fire protection, corrections (e.g., prisons and jails), and protective inspection (e.g., building & construction inspections and licensing)-into a single category called public protection.
-State and local expenditures for public protection increased moderately on a per capita basis (in constant 2021 dollars) from 1995 to 2020 in Kentucky, among the competitor states, and in the U.S. overall.
-When viewed over this 26-year period, Kentucky (38%) has increased at about the same rate as the competitor states (37%), but higher than the U.S. overall (36%).
-Also, Kentucky expended about the same percentage of its cumulative gross domestic product on public protection during this time period (1.1%) as the competitor states (1.2%) and the U.S. (1.4%).
+Kentucky's state and local expenditures for public protection increased steadily on a per capita basis (in constant 2022 dollars) from 1977 to 2001, but have remained more or less unchanged for the last two decades.
+In contrast, public protection expenditures by the competitor states and the U.S. overall have increased steadily during this period.
+When viewed over this 45-year time span, Kentucky (122%) has increased at a lower rate than the competitor states (133%) and the U.S. overall (131%).
+Kentucky expended a slightly lower percentage of its cumulative gross domestic product on public protection during this time period (1.1%) as the competitor states (1.2%) and the U.S. (1.3%).

-State and Local Public Protection Expenditures, Per Capita, 1995-2020, Kentucky, Competitor States, and the U.S.
+State and Local Public Protection Expenditures, Per Capita, 1977-2021, Kentucky, Competitor States, and the U.S.